kubeflow/website/content/en/docs/distributions/charmed/install-kubeflow.md

 #### 7. Set URL in authentication methods

-A final step to enable your Kubeflow dashboard access is to provide your dashboard public URL to dex-auth and oidc-gatekeeper via the following commands:
+Finally, you need to enable your Kubeflow dashboard access.
+Provide the dashboard's public URL to dex-auth and oidc-gatekeeper as follows:

 ```bash
 juju config dex-auth public-url=http://<URL>